-National Romanticism, referring to the art and architecture of the late 19th and early 20th centuries, is the theme for this year’s snow castle, as visitors can see in this sculpture hall.
+National Romanticism, referring to the art and architecture of the late 19th and early 20th centuries, is the theme of this Snow Castle sculpture hall.
 Photo: Tim Bird

-Kemi Snow Castle includes exhibition spaces – this one is devoted to celebrating Lapponia Jewelry’s 50th anniversary.
+Kemi Snow Castle includes exhibition spaces – this one was devoted to celebrating Lapponia Jewelry’s 50th anniversary.
 Photo: Tim Bird

 The cold atmosphere doesn’t get in the way of a good time at the Ice Bar in the Snow Restaurant.
 Photo: Tim Bird